Top 10 Ways to Allergy-Proof Your Home

 On average, two million dust mites live in your mattress and thrive on your warm body every night.
 Dust mites feed off our dead skin cells, and the fecal matter is covered in a protein that triggers allergy symptoms.

 To avoid allergens as much as possible, consider allergen reducer sprays, mattress protectors, and even cleaning your mattress with baking soda.
-Be sure to wash all sheets and pillows on a “hot” setting to successfully remove dust mites from your bedding.
+To successfully remove dust mites from your bedding, be sure to wash all sheets and pillows in a "hot" setting.

 Of course, it's important to keep in mind, your mattress is not the only piece of furniture affected; your couch may be, too!
 Design and follow an ongoing couch cleaning routine, too.
 We recommend steaming or washing cushions once or twice a month.